 The CSLF Board is comprised of nine members, five statutorily designated and the remaining appointed by the CHEFA Board of Directors based on their qualifications, as specified in the enabling legislation.
-There was one open position on the CSLF Board as of June 30, 2019.
 Jeanette Weldon, Executive Director of CHEFA, also serves as Executive Director of both CSLF and CHESLA.
 CSLF has no employees.